eyanoapp/opensigl/docs/en/finance/ledgers/account-statement.md

 #### Grid

-The heart of the module is a grid supporting many of the [grid features](/grid-features.md) found in BHIMA.
+The heart of the module is a grid supporting many of the [grid features](/grid-features.md) found in OpenSIGL.
 This view differs from the Journal by limiting the records to only a single account.
 Typically, the view will show a single side of a transaction.
 To show the other side of the transaction, you can follow the links in the **Transaction ID** column to view the transaction in the [Journal](/journal-module.md).